Airport Line (SEPTA): Route

 While geographically on the former Pennsylvania Railroad side of the Regional Rail System, the route consists of new construction, a reconstructed industrial branch of the former Pennsylvania Railroad, and a shared Conrail (formerly Reading Company) freight branch.
 The Airport Line opened on April 28, 1985, as the R1 Airport Line, providing service from Center City to Philadelphia International Airport.
 By its twentieth anniversary in 2005, the line had carried over 20 million passengers to and from the airport.
 The line splits from Amtrak's Northeast Corridor north of Darby and passes over it via a flying junction.
 West of the airport, the line breaks from the old right-of-way and a new bridge carries it over I-95 and into the airport terminals between the baggage claim (arrivals) and the check-in counters (departures).

 The line stops at four stations which are directly connected to each airport terminal by escalators and elevators which rise one level to the walkways between the arrival and departure areas.
 All airport stations feature high-level platforms to make it easier to board and alight from the train with luggage.
 Some stations can be accessed directly from the arrivals concourse by crossing Commercial Vehicles Road.
 The line ends between Terminals E and F at their combined station.

-As of 2022, most weekday Airport Line trains are through routed with the Warminster Line and the Fox Chase Line and alternate between terminating in Warminster and Fox Chase respectively.
-Most weekend trains are through routed with the Warminster Line and alternate between terminating in Glenside and Warminster.
+As of 2026, most weekday Airport Line trains are through routed with the Warminster and Chestnut Hill East Lines and alternate between terminating in Warminster and Chestnut Hill East respectively.
+Most weekend trains are through routed with the Warminster and Manayunk/Norristown Lines and alternate between terminating in Warminster and Norristown-Elm Street.